matthew-acn/aem_guide/README.md

 Now on to step one...

-1. In your terminal, execute ` mkdir` (the name is up to you and you alone are at the helm of this journey).
+1. In your terminal, execute ` mkdir` "directory_name" (the name is up to you and you alone are at the helm of this journey).
 2. `cd`into the newly created directory.
 3. Navigate to https://www.github.com and create a new repository.
 4. Back in terminal and within your new directory run `echo "# repo_name_here" >> README.md`